 Obtained summary judgment on behalf of a medical device manufacturer in litigation alleging that a pedicle screw implanted during back surgery was defective.

 The Vizcayans Inc. v.
 City of Miami, et al., 15 Fla.
 L. Weekly Supp.
 657 (Fla.
 11th Jud.
 Cir.
-May 7, 2008), successfully petitioned appellate court issue a writ of certiorari quashing the city’s zoning and permitting decisions that permitted the construction of high-density residential condominiums that would have diminished the integrity of Vizcaya Museum and Gardens, a National Historic Landmark.
+May 7, 2008), successfully petitioned appellate court to issue a writ of certiorari quashing the city’s zoning and permitting decisions that permitted the construction of high-density residential condominiums that would have diminished the integrity of Vizcaya Museum and Gardens, a National Historic Landmark.

 The Vizcayans, Inc. v.
 City of Miami, et al., Case No. ACC-08-004 (Administration Commission Mar.
 27, 2009) Case No. 07-2498 (Fla.
 Div.
 Adm.
-Hearings July 9, 2008), successfully obtained final order from the Administration Commission comprising Florida’s governor and the Cabinet, concluding that the city’s land use decision to allow the construction of high-density residential condominiums was not in compliance with Florida’s Growth Management Act after a bench trial before an administrative law judge.
+Hearings July 9, 2008), successfully obtained final order from the Administration Commission comprising Florida’s governor and the Cabinet concluding that the city’s land use decision to allow the construction of high-density residential condominiums was not in compliance with Florida’s Growth Management Act, after a bench trial before an administrative law judge.

-Jennifer A. McLoone (co-author), Florida, in Class Action Compendium (DRI Defense Library Series 2016 (forthcoming) and 2011).
+Jennifer A. McLoone (co-author), Florida, in Class Action Compendium (DRI Defense Library Series 2016 and 2011).